phantomcorn/nvfact_fullstacktest/README.md

 (Describe any assumptions made, mock data used, or areas you'd improve.)
 Hashed password field included in the database (In the file `Moornmo_Fullstack_Assignment_EN.md` password was not included in the fields requirement)

+Assumption:
-Assume test marker will create their own MongoDB database Areas to improve:
+- Test marker will create their own MongoDB database (Email me if needed)
+- Status (ACTIVE/INACTIVE) is the ability for admin to disable user if needed.
+(Not user online/offline)

+Areas to improve:
 - Separate backend and frontend to its own git projects (for the sake of the assignment I stored it as 1 to keep things simple)
 - Add users table paging
 - On user first create, must verify email before admin can update status (ACTIVE/INACTIVE)
 - Improve layout (Responsive for mobile)
+- Add field to assign user to a specific station (within the smart factory).
+That way in dashboard you could see how many people are working on each station and allocate them as such.

 ---